enferex/csvsql/README.md

 csvsql: Query a CSV file as a sqlite3 database.
 ===============================================
-csvsql is simple and quick way to take a csv file and query it as if it is a SQLite database.
+csvsql is simple and quick way to take a csv file and query it as if it were a SQLite database.

 Notes
 -----
-* Comments are prefixed with '#'.
+* Comments are prefixed with an octothorpe '#'
-* Delimiters are ','.
+* The delimiter is the comma ','
 * If a comment line exists before the  first line of csv data, that line will be parsed.
 If that comment line looks like a csv description the columns of the table will be named accordingly.